 Good hand washing can stop the spread of many illnesses and infection in a matter of minutes.

-Children will be taught how to, and how often to wash their hands.
+Children will be taught both how to and how often to wash their hands.

 - Liquid hand soap is used for hand washing.